DoTheEvo/selfhosted-apps-docker/caddy_v2/readme.md

       name: $DOCKER_MY_NETWORK
 ```

-* port 80 and 443 are mapped for http and https
+* port 80 and 443 are pusblished for http and https
 * MY_DOMAIN variable is passed in to the container so that it can be used
   in `Caddyfile`
 * the `Caddyfile` is read-only bind-mounted from the docker host